-Program Description: The primary purpose of the Psychiatric Specialty Residency is to provide training to become a psychiatric clinical pharmacy specialist.
+Program Description: The primary purpose of the Psychiatric Specialty Residency is to provide training to become a Psychiatric Clinical Pharmacy Practitioner.
 The resident will develop clinical skills in the areas of Integrated Care (IC), Outpatient Mental Health, Inpatient Mental Health, and Substance Use Disorders while treating the veteran population.

 Residents provide patient care as members of interdisciplinary teams.
 They assume responsibility for the care of patients and take an active, direct role in patient care.
-In addition, they write progress notes for patients they assess and are granted prescribing authority under protocol.
+In addition, they write progress notes for patients they assess and are granted prescribing authority under scope of practice agreement.
 Residents also have privileges to order laboratory and other diagnostic tests, consult other services when indicated, and develop therapeutic and monitoring plans for patient follow-up.

 The program has been accredited by the American Society of Health-System Pharmacists since 2009, according to the ASHP Accreditation Standards for PGY2 Psychiatric Pharmacy Residencies.